 — City Chief (@City_Chief) May 13, 2020

-The main income is the profit they make after selling him to a new club at a much higher rate.
+The main income is the profit Leipzig, and RB as a whole, make after selling the finished product to a new club at a much higher rate.
 Furthermore, the fact that these groups have plans to buy more traditional teams and turn them into farm teams reduces the competition in those respective leagues.
 The other big and small teams cannot get access to the emerging players if they are already contracted to an academy overseen by Red Bull or CFG.

 — Ralph Gunesch (@felgenralle) November 29, 2018